 I’m always skeptical when I see pre-workout supplements with a lot of extreme advertising.

-4 Gauge started appearing on my social media feeds quite a while ago, but it’s only after my dietician mentioned it to me that I paid any attention.
+4 Gauge started appearing on my social media feed quite a while ago, but it’s only after my dietician mentioned it to me that I paid any attention.

 The list of ingredients did look interesting, especially the unique combination.

-So, I decided to give it a try and see if it actually lived up to the hype of increasing physical performance and providing more intense muscle pumps.
+So, I decided to try this pre-workout supplement and see if it actually lived up to the hype of increasing physical performance and providing more intense muscle pumps.

 Without giving too much away, online feedback looked good, and I was pleasantly surprised with my own results.

-But, let’s start out with the basics in this 4 Gauge review.
+But, let’s start with the basics in this 4 Gauge pre-workout review.